mohamedfattouhy/Pratice_SQL/README.md

 The repository is organized as follows:
   - `/configuration` is the directory where you need to store variables to connect to the database.
+  - `create_table.py` contains SQL queries to create the tables needed to answer the questions.
   - `SQL_Queries.py` contains my SQL queries to answer the various questions.